 - Distance to Downtown Phoenix: It's just a 10-minute drive to downtown Phoenix—a taxi from VIP Taxi will cost a flat-rate of $17.
 There is a range of public transportation options including buses and trains that will take anywhere from 30 to 45 minutes.
 A single ride ticket is $2.

 Phoenix Sky Harbor International Airport sits between Phoenix, Scottsdale, and Tempe.
-As a hub for American, there's great domestic access—there are nonstop flights to more than 100 destinations across the U.S. But 19 airlines serve the airport, some of which fly to 23 international destinations, primarily in Canada and Mexico.
-In 2018, nearly 45 million people flew through PHX, and its three terminals are not quite suited for such heavy traffic.
-Ongoing renovations as of June 2019 are upgrading the terminals, however, so some areas are far more modern and spacious than others.
+As a hub for American Airlines, there's great domestic access—there are nonstop flights to more than 100 destinations across the U.S. But 19 other airlines serve the airport, some of which fly to 23 international destinations, primarily in Canada and Mexico.
+In 2019, nearly 46.3 million people flew through PHX, and its three terminals are not quite suited for such heavy traffic.
+Ongoing renovations as of January 2021 are upgrading the terminals, however, so some areas are far more modern and spacious than others.

 - Pros: Wide range of flights, with many routes to Asia